What is a cold backup (offline backup)?

 A cold backup is a backup of an offline database.
 It is also known as an offline backup.

-A cold backup, also called an offline backup, is a database backup during which the database is offline and not accessible to update.
-This is the safest way to back up because it avoids the risk of copying data that may be in the process of being updated.
-However, a cold backup involves downtime because users cannot access the database during the backup.
+Cold backups are one of the safest ways to back up because they avoid the risk of copying data that might be in the process of being updated.
+A cold backup requires some downtime because users cannot access the database during the backup.

 A cold backup can be done to another disk on the server where the database resides.
 However, if the server crashes, the backup will also be gone.
-To prevent this problem, the cold data backup is often copied to tape or disk on a different server.
+To prevent this problem, admins often copy the cold backup to tape or disk on a different server.

 A USB drive or external hard drive can also undergo a cold backup by unplugging the drive after the backup.
 However, the USB drive or external hard drive must be reconnected for each subsequent backup.

 Cold backups are immune to power surges and electrical interruptions.
 They cannot be interrupted by a virus or intruder.
 In addition, cold data backups prevent accidental overwrites or deletions.